sf105/refactoring-golf/README.md

 shortcuts and automation.
 The idea is to focus on one aspect of coding and see how far it can be pushed.

-This repository contains multiple versions of a simple class to calculate tax on a bustaPaga.
+This repository contains multiple versions of a simple class to calculate tax on a payslip.

 * The first 5,000 is tax free
 * Up to 20,000 is taxed at 10%